 Students have the opportunity to receive academic credit for and participate in the publication of four law reviews — the SMU Law Review, the Journal of Air Law and Commerce, The International Lawyer, and the SMU Science and Technology Law Review.
 The SMU Law Review and the Journal of Air Law and Commerce are published by the SMU Law Review Association.
 The International Lawyer is published by the International Law Review Association of SMU.
 The law reviews select their editorial staffs on the basis of academic performance and a writing competition.
 The writing competition is open to students who have completed all first-year required courses and generally is held during the summer.The operation and management of each publication is vested in an elected board of editors.
 The board is selected from those students who have served at least one year on the staff of the law review and who have exhibited a strong ability in legal research and writing.
 The work of students on the school’s publications has produced periodicals of permanent value to the legal profession.

 The SMU Law Review, formerly the Southwestern Law Journal, is published four times each year and reaches law schools, attorneys, and judges throughout the United States and abroad.
 Each issue includes articles by prominent legal scholars and practitioners dealing with significant questions of local, national, and international law.
 In addition, articles by students analyze recent cases, statutes, and developments in the law.
-Each year one issue of the SMU Law Review is devoted to an Annual Survey of Texas Law and contains articles by attorneys, law professors, and judges concerning current developments in the law of Texas.
 All editing is done by student members of the board of editors and the staff.
 Members of the SMU Law Review receive academic credit for their work.
 The SMU Law Review Association sponsors the annual SMU Corporate Counsel Symposium on current developments in corporate law.
 Selected papers from the symposium may be published in one of its issues.
 The symposium attracts corporate practitioners from throughout the United States.
+The Association also publishes two separate journals, the SMU Annual Texas Survey, with articles by attorneys, law professors, and judges concerning current developments in the law of Texas, and the SMU Law Review Forum, an online-only companion to the Association’s flagship journal.

 The Year in Review, previously included as an issue of The International Lawyer, is now its own annual publication of the American Bar Association’s Section of International Law.
 It has had a place as a prestigious ABA publication since 1966 and has called SMU Dedman School of Law its home since 1986.
 The Year in Review, as its name suggests, is an annual survey of the law from around the world.
 On average, thirty to forty Committees of the ABA/SIL contribute to the publication and capture the germane legal developments, key pieces of legislation, and landmark decisions that help to shape the legal tapestry of their respective countries and areas of interest.
-Catering to the ABA/SIL membership and others, The YIR shares in the same readership as TIL.
+Catering to the ABA/SIL membership and others, The Year in Review shares in the same readership as The International Lawyer.

 The SMU Science and Technology Law Review, formerly the Computer Law Review and Technology Journal is SMU’s newest scholarly publication.
 This journal is published three times a year.
 The journal is also published on the Internet, allowing worldwide access to its articles.
 Students from the SMU Dedman School of Law serve as the editorial board and staff members.
 The journal focuses on national and international technology-based legal issues, including the legal use and limits of hardware and software, and patent, copyright, and intellectual property law.